Wild score 3 power-play goals in 3-2 win over Canucks

 Canucks defenseman Alex Edler was first to the penalty box, getting called for interference.
 A minute later, Del Zotto got caught cross-checking, handing the Wild a two-man advantage.

-Minnesota was quick to capitalize, with Ryan Suter taking a hard shot that beat Nilsson.
+Minnesota was quick to capitalize, with Suter taking a hard shot that beat Nilsson.

-Only 55 seconds later, Zucker scored to put the Wild up 3-2.
+Less than a minute later, Zucker put the Wild up 3-2.

-Granlund had assists on both goals and is riding a three-game point streak.
-Minnesota has 11 power-play goals in its last 10 games.
+Granlund assisted on both goals and is riding a three-game point streak.

 The Canucks outshot the Wild 14-5 in the third period but couldn’t get the puck past Dubnyk.